The canonical ring of a stacky curve: Orbifold canonical rings

 \section{Orbifold canonical rings}

-Returning to the opening paragraph, though, it is a rather special hypothesis on the Fuchsian group $\Gamma$ (finitely generated, of the first kind) that it be cocompact and torsion-free.
-Already for $\Gamma=\PSL_2(\Z)$, this hypothesis is too restrictive, as $\PSL_2(\Z)$ is not cocompact and in fact it has a pair of generators of orders $2$ and $3$.
-One can work with noncocompact groups by completing $\Gamma \backslash \calH$ and adding points, usually called \defiindex{cusps}, and working with quotients of the (appropriately) completed upper half-plane $\calH^*$.
-We denote by $\calH^{(*)}$ either the upper half-plane or its completion, according as $\Gamma$ is cocompact or not, and let $\Delta$ denote the divisor of cusps for $\Gamma$.
+Returning to the opening paragraph, though, it is a rather special hypothesis on the Fuchsian group $\Gamma$ (finitely generated, of the first kind) that it be cocompact and torsion free.
+Already for $\Gamma=\PSL_2(\Z)$, this hypothesis is too restrictive, as $\PSL_2(\Z)$ is neither cocompact nor torsion free.
+One can work with noncocompact groups by completing $\Gamma \backslash \calH$ and adding points called \defiindex{cusps}, and then working with quotients of the (appropriately) completed upper half-plane $\calH^*$.
+We denote by $\calH^{(*)}$ either the upper half-plane or its completion, according as $\Gamma$ is cocompact or not, and let $\Delta$ denote the divisor of cusps for $\Gamma$, an effective divisor given by the sum over the cusps.

-In general, a quotient $X=\Gamma \backslash \calH^{(*)}$ with finite area can be given the structure of a Riemann surface, but only after ``polishing'' the points with nontrivial stabilizer by adjusting the atlas in their neighborhoods.
+In general, \emph{any} quotient $X=\Gamma \backslash \calH^{(*)}$ with finite area can be given the structure of a Riemann surface, but only after ``polishing'' the points with nontrivial stabilizer by adjusting the atlas in their neighborhoods.
 The object $X$ itself, on the other hand, naturally has the structure of a $1$-dimensional complex \defiindex{orbifold} (``orbit space of a manifold''): a Hausdorff topological space locally modeled on the quotient of $\C$ by a finite group, necessarily cyclic.
 Orbifolds show up naturally in many places in mathematics \cite{Satake:orbi,Thurston:book}.

 So the question arises: given a compact, connected complex $1$-orbifold $X$ over $\C$, what is an explicit description of the canonical ring of $X$?
-Or, put another way, what is the generalization of Petri's theorem (and its extensions) to the case of orbifold curves?
-This is the central question of this paper.
+Or, put another way, what is the generalization of Petri's theorem (and its extensions) to the case of complex orbifold curves?
+This is the central question of this monograph.